Joshuasa300/ContractClarity/replit.md

 - July 13, 2025.
 Removed "white label" and "API access" features from Premium plan across all pricing displays.
 Updated pricing page, upgrade modal, and home page to streamline Premium plan offering to focus on core contract analysis features: 30 monthly analyses, all templates, 24/7 support, custom clauses, and dedicated account manager.
 - July 13, 2025.
 Updated Pro plan support tier from "Premium support" to "Priority support" across all pricing displays for better clarity and consistency in support level naming conventions.
 - July 13, 2025.
 Made contract-related text bold across all pricing plans by implementing HTML rendering with `<strong>` tags to properly display bold formatting for "contracts" and "contract analyses" text.
 Updated pricing page, upgrade modal, and home page to use dangerouslySetInnerHTML with regex replacement for markdown-to-HTML conversion.
 - July 13, 2025.
-Fixed French button overflow issue by shortening "Mettre à Niveau Maintenant" to "Améliorer" and adding proper button styling with whitespace-nowrap and smaller text size.
+Fixed French button overflow issue by changing "Mettre à Niveau Maintenant" to "Passer Pro" (more contextually appropriate for subscription upgrades) and adding proper button styling with whitespace-nowrap and smaller text size.
 Updated all language files with shorter upgrade button translations and implemented proper translation key usage for upgrade buttons.

 ## User Preferences